deeuu/page/README.md

 Password manager with [age encryption](https://age-encryption.org/).

 This is a fork of [passage](https://github.com/stchris/passage) by [strchris](https://github.com/stchris) since it is no longer maintained and I enjoyed using it.
 It was also a good excuse for me to start digging into rust.
-Note that I've renamed the tool `page`, given that the author of [age](https://age-encryption.org/) has released a popular altnerative to the [password-store](https://www.passwordstore.org/), which is also called [passage](https://github.com/FiloSottile/passage).
+Note that I've renamed the tool `page`, given that the author of [age](https://age-encryption.org/) has released a popular alternative to the [password-store](https://www.passwordstore.org/), which is also called [passage](https://github.com/FiloSottile/passage).

 Note that `page` is compatible with the password database file created by the original `passage`, so you can safely migrate to this tool.